-- (iv) Building elevations, which are visible from the street, must be treated as front elevations for thepurpose of ensuring that buildings do not turn their backs on the street.
-The treatment of these elevations need not be as extensive as the actual front elevation but should promote visual harmony especially in regards to streetscapes. (v) The main pedestrian entrance of a building must face the street, and have direct - (v) The main pedestrian entrance of a building must face the street, and have direct and continuouspedestrian access to the street. - (vi) Developments must incorporate pedestrian traffic routes along public road frontages and should provide covered walkways to shelter pedestrian movements. - (vii) On site pedestrian walkways and public pedestrian traffic routes must be hard surfaced. - (viii) Where possible, off-street parking areas must be located behind the building so that thebuilding screens the parking area from the road. - (ix) Vehicle accesses should be consolidated where possible. - (x) Buildings and structures should be sited in a manner that minimizes the disturbance of existing natural vegetation. - (xi) Landscaping must be comprised primarily of native species, which enhance the architecturalcharacteristics of the development. - (xii) Signs must be unobtrusive, grouped whenever possible and designed in such a manner as to be complementary to the architectural design and scale of surrounding development. - (xiii) Site lighting must not utilize high-intensity lights and must be ornamental and in scale with apedestrian environment.
-The use of metal halide lighting is encouraged. - (xiv) Garbage containers, loading, unloading and storage areas must be screened from public view.
+Building elevations, which are visible from the street, must be treated as front elevations for thepurpose of ensuring that buildings do not turn their backs on the Part 1 Administration street.
+The treatment of these elevations need not be as extensive as the actual front elevation but should promote visual harmony especially in regards to streetscapes.
+The main pedestrian entrance of a building must face the street, and have direct and continuouspedestrian access to the street.
+Developments must incorporate pedestrian traffic routes along public road Part 2 Interpretation frontages and should provide covered walkways to shelter pedestrian movements.
+On site pedestrian walkways and public pedestrian traffic routes must be hard surfaced.
+Where possible, off-street parking areas must be located behind the building so that thebuilding screens the parking area from the road.
+Land Use Regulations Vehicle accesses should be consolidated where possible.
+Buildings and structures should be sited in a manner that minimizes the disturbance of existingnatural vegetation.
+Landscaping must be comprised primarily of native species, which enhance the architecturalcharacteristics of the development.
+Signs must be unobtrusive, grouped whenever possible and designed in such a manner as to be complementary to the architectural design and scale of Part 4 Zones surrounding development. (xiii) Site lighting must not utilize high-intensity lights and must be ornamental and in scale with apedestrian environment.
+The use of metal halide lighting is encouraged.
+Part 5 Subdivision Regulations Garbage containers, loading, unloading and storage areas must be screened from public view.
+Development Permit Areas